Ptujec/LaunchBar/Compile-Swift-Action/README.md

 4. Select this action.
 5. Confirm by pressing `return` (`↩`).

 ## Background

 Swift scripts run more efficiently when compiled.
 However, actions with a compiled script can't be shared easily.
 For security purposes, Apple adds a `com.apple.quarantine` attribute to every file of the download, which you can confirm in Terminal with `xattr` and the file's path.

 This is not an issue until the action contains compiled code.
 When you attempt to run it, you will receive a malware alert.

-If you have installed [Apple's Command Line Tools](https://www.maketecheasier.com/install-command-line-tools-without-xcode/), you can compile the Swift files yourself (with e.g. `swiftc -O default.swift`) and point the action to the compiled file in the Action Editor.
+If you have installed [Apple's Command Line Tools](https://www.maketecheasier.com/install-command-line-tools-without-xcode/), you can compile the Swift files yourself (with e.g., `swiftc -O default.swift`) and point the action to the compiled file in the Action Editor.
 However, the action still won't run due to the `com.apple.quarantine` attribute that Apple adds to every file of the downloaded action bundle.

-Again, you could remove those with LaunchBar's built-in `Open Anyways` action.
-If you do, you should check the entire bundle before doing this though.
+Again, you could remove those with LaunchBar's built-in `Open Anyway` action.
+If you do, you should check the entire bundle before doing this, though.

-**To make this easier, I built this action so you don't have to do all that manually.**  The action compiles the raw swift files and points `LBSuggestionsScript.LBScriptName`, `LBActionURLScript.LBScriptName` or `LBDefaultScript.LBScriptName` to the complied versions.
+**To make this easier, I built this action so you don't have to do all that manually.** The action first removes the quarantine attribute from each file in the bundle and then compiles the raw Swift files and points `LBSuggestionsScript.LBScriptName`, `LBActionURLScript.LBScriptName`, or `LBDefaultScript.LBScriptName` to the compiled versions.

 ## Download